 Everyone has made a presentation in their academic life - GCSE English has seen to that.
-You just have to stand up tall, speak loudly and make sure your PowerPoint slides zoom onto the screen with more pizzazz than a Canadian Ice Dancer.
+You just have to stand up tall, speak loudly and make sure your PowerPoint slides zoom onto the screen with some pizzazz.

 Or do you?
 In actual fact, there are many other ways you can improve your public speaking skills.
 We’ve come up with four counter-intuitive tips to really impress.